 University of Toronto

-Dr. Mitchell Goldenberg is a urology resident at the University of Toronto.
-He is currently completing his MSc in Medical Education at the Institute of Medical Science, and is a part of the Surgeon Scientist Training Program (SSTP) and the Clinician Investigator Program (CIP).
-Prior to residency, Dr. Goldenberg co-founded a summer program for high-school students interested in medicine, where he introduced 14-17 year olds to basic surgical skills.
-His current research focuses on technical skill assessment and standard setting in technical robotic skill.
-Dr. Goldenberg was a Royal College/JGME Top Research Paper finalist at ICRE 2016.
+Dr. Mitchell Goldenberg is a resident in urology at the University of Toronto.
+He is currently completing his PhD in Medical Education at the Institute of Medical Science, and is a part of the Surgeon Scientist Training Program (SSTP) and the Clinician Investigator Program (CIP).
+His love for medical education started during medical school, when he helped initiate a summer program for high-school students interested in medicine, introducing 14-17 year olds to basic surgical skills.
+His current research focuses on procedural skill assessment, novel methods of standard-setting, and improving patient safety through design and implementation of educational interventions.
+He was a finalist for the Royal College/JGME Top Research Paper at ICRE 2016.

 This is his second term as an ICRE Chief Resident, and he is looking forward to contributing toward another exciting and innovative conference!

 Dr. Jena Hall

 Dr. Jena Hall is an obstetrics and gynecology resident at Queen’s University.
 She is currently completing an MEd at Queen’s through the Clinician Investigator Program.
 Her masters research focuses on learning from video playback in surgical training and reflecting on the operating room as a feedback and learning environment.
 Her interest in learning from video playback comes from a background in varsity figure skating, both as a competitor and coach.
 At Queen’s she has co-founded and co-chaired the CBME Resident Subcommittee, whose mandate is to represent the interests of the greater resident body at Queen’s School of Medicine through the transition and continued integration of CBME, encouraging coproduction at all levels of implementation.
 She is an advocate for the grassroots engagement of residents in MedEd discourse, in particular around the transition to CBME.

 Dr. Vatsal Trivedi